 18.3.
 Data collection Systematic process of gathering data for official statistics.

-Data from the Centre of Registers and Information Systems and the state register of state and local government agencies are received via X-Road.
+Data from the Centre of Registers and Information Systems are received via X-Road.

 18.4.
 Data validation Process of monitoring the results of data compilation and ensuring the quality of statistical results.

 Arithmetic and qualitative controls are used in the validation process, including comparison with the data of previous periods, other surveys and administrative data sources.
 Before data dissemination, internal coherence of the data is checked.